brklntmhwk/leptos-practice/README.md

 - `Extension(options): Extension<Arc<LeptosOptions>> → State(options): State<LeptosOptions>`
  - To resolver the error: `no method named into_make_service found for struct Router<LeptosOptions>`, turn `Router<LeptosOptions>` into `Router<()>`

 ## Backlog

 - [x] add comments to all line blocks in Dockerfile and tweak some existing ones
-- [ ] introduce TailwindCSS and arrage the ecosystem
+- [x] introduce TailwindCSS and arrage the ecosystem
+- [x] display favicon from the public folder
 - [x] introduce SeaORM
 - [ ] learn about Axum